Medical Devices

 Class | Example | Notified Body Involvement |

-Certification Experts can help you to determine the class of your device.
+Certification Experts can help you to determine the risk class of your device.

 How can I start the CE marking process for Medical Devices?

-When you want to bring a medical device onto the market, you need to implement both a conformity assessment procedure and a QMS (ISO 13485); take into account the CE mark labeling requirements for medical devices; and consider the GSPR, EUDAMED, UDI, PMS, clinical trial etc. If you are located outside of the EU, and you want to bring your device onto the European market, you need an Authorised Representative (EC REP) to act as a liaison between you and the competent national authorities.
-Because the MDD has been replaced by the MDR, obtaining CE mark medical devices for your medical device can be quite a prolonged and demanding process.
+When you want to put a medical device onto the Union Market, you need to establish the Technical Dossier and implement a QMS (ISO 13485), decide upon the conformity assessment procedure and take into account the CE mark labelling requirements for medical devices; consider the GSPR, EUDAMED, UDI, PMS, clinical trial etc. If you are located outside of the EU, and you want to put your device onto the European market, you need an Authorised Representative (EC REP) to act as a liaison between you and the competent national authorities.
+Since the medical devices directives are replaced by the medical devices regulations, CE marking can be quite a prolonged and demanding process.
 Our team of experts has the know-how to manage this process for you.

-Because of Brexit, medical devices that are currently being sold on the UK market may need to be UKCA marked, instead of CE marked.
-Our experts can help you obtain a UKCA mark.
+Medical devices that are currently being sold on the UK market may be CE marked.
+If necessary, our experts can also help with UKCA marking.
 If you are a medical device manufacturer based outside the UK and wish to place your medical devices on the UK market, you are required to appoint a UK Responsible Person (UKRP) for all of your devices.
-We can act as your UK Responsible Person (UKRP) and register your device with the MHRA (Medicines and Healt Care products Regulatory Agency).
+We can act as your UK Responsible Person (UKRP) and register your device with the MHRA (Medicines and Health Care products Regulatory Agency).

 Check out our services